Essential Oils for Anxiety: 11 Effective Options

 You may be already familiar with the tiny daisy-like flowers that grow on the chamomile plant.
 You may have spotted them in herbal tea blends.
 Its relaxing properties are not new knowledge.
 Most teas that include chamomile are in fact promoted as herbal teas to help in sleep.
 Chamomile has a pleasant scent and can work as a mild sedative, but there has not been enough research on its anti-anxiety properties.

 One study in 2017 looked at the effect of chamomile extract on individuals with GAD (generalized anxiety disorder) and found that it could relieve symptoms of mild to moderate GAD over a period of 8 weeks, bringing about significant improvement in 58.1% of the subjects (20).
-Further investigation into chamomile is required to establish its role in the long-term treatment of anxiety (21).
+Further investigation into chamomile oil benefits is required to establish its role in the long-term treatment of anxiety (21).

 However, it still has a strong place among calming oils and you can keep it handy for stressful times.
 Chamomile is a strong oil, so you only need to use a little bit of it.
 You can either directly massage chamomile oil diluted with a carrier into your skin or pour a few drops in warm water for your bath.